 top of page

-Bidding - 3 steps to winning profitable tenders
+A 3 step process to winning profitable tenders

 After establishing a business, work often tends to be gained from those you know, referral or recommendation.
 To grow the business and break into new markets, tendering for work is an option.
-By its nature, price is a significant element of any tender, even when other considerations are evaluated.
-Getting the price right and still making a profit is not easy, but if you follow the steps recommended below, you will improve your chances.
+By its nature, price is a significant differentiator of any tender, even when other considerations are evaluated.
+Getting the price right is not easy, too low and you could lose money, too high and you will not win the work.
+Winning work at the highest price the market will bear, and avoiding the “race to the bottom” can be achieved if you follow the steps recommended below.

-Step 2 – Estimate the real cost to you, of doing the work.
+Step 2 – Estimate the actual cost of doing the project.

-Step 3 – Turn the estimate into a tender by knowing the market.
+Step 3 – Turn the estimate into a tender by knowing the state of the market.

-Therefore, what dictates the amount of profit which can be added to an estimate is what the market will bear.
 It’s a classic case of supply and demand.
-By keeping records of tenders submitted, won and lost, it is possible to predict what the market will bear and adjust the profit added.
-The skill in adjusting the profit mark up, from your ideal mark-up is discretionary, but is what ultimately will maximise your profit and minimise the profit left on the table.
-Of course, you can leave more profit on the table if you have a reason to, but this is not sustainable if repeated often.
+By keeping records of tenders submitted, won and lost, it is possible to predict what the market will bear and adjust the profit you add.
+By benchmarking the wins and losses against your ideal OH&P, you can adjust the profit to minimise the profit left on the table and still win a project when you want to.
+Of course, you could leave more profit on the table if you have a reason to be sure of securing a project, but this is not sustainable if repeated often.

 If you would like help with: